 PECO or photoelectrochemical oxidation technology, on the other hand, is a kind of filter that does not give allergens, bacteria, or viruses any chance to thrive.
 Instead of catching these toxins, PECO utilizes light to spark a nano-coated filter and achieve a catalytic oxidation reaction.
 Basically, organic substances are broken down into tiny harmless molecules.
 Since PECO filters don’t collect particles, it can clear pollutants that are about 1,000 times smaller than what HEPA filters can.
 It purifies and disinfects the air without you having to dispose of anything and risk exposure to that handful of dirt.

 How to choose an air purifier

 There are air purifiers with specialized filters that are meant to take on particular pollutants.
 HEPA filters are common for handling allergens, pet dander, hair, dust mites, and pollen while units with active carbon filters are recommended for removing odors.
-There are also models that are designed for smoke or for those with multiple chemical sensitivities.
+There are also models that are designed for smoke or for people with multiple chemical sensitivities.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.

-- The best air purifiers for 2020
+- These are the best cheap air conditioner deals for August 2020

-- Can air purifiers protect you from the coronavirus?
+- Can air purifiers with MERV-13 filter protect you from the coronavirus?